spring-projects/spring-net/readme.txt

 * DataQuickStart - Show use of Spring.Data data access features.
 * TxQuickStart - Show use of Spring's transaction features.
 * Data.NHibernate.Northwind - Show use of Spring's NHibernate features.
+* WCFQuickStart - Show use of DI and AOP with WCF
+* NMSQuickStart - Sample application using NMS
+* MSMQ QuickStart - Sample applicaiton usingMSMQ
+* Quartz Example - Scheduling using Quartz

 6. How to build

 VS.NET
 ------
-There are three solution file for different version of VS.NET
+There are four solution file for different version of VS.NET

-* Spring.Net.1.0.2002.sln for use with VS.NET 2002
+* Spring.Net.2002.sln for use with VS.NET 2002
-* Spring.Net.1.1.2003.sln for use with VS.NET 2003
+* Spring.Net.2003.sln for use with VS.NET 2003
-* Spring.Net.1.1.2005.sln for use with VS.NET 2005
+* Spring.Net.2005.sln for use with VS.NET 2005
+* Spring.Net.2008.sln for use with VS.NET 2008

 NAnt
 ----